 We roamed around Assisi, the birthplace of St. Francis, an entire city on a hill.
 As a student of Presentation Convent High School, Margao, which is run by the Fransciscan Hospitaller nuns, it was a special feeling to visit the Basilica of Saint Clare, whom we fondly called Mother Maria Clara through our school years.

 We also visited the Basilica of Saint Anthony of Padua, which contains some of his relics and toured around the city.

 No trip to a country is complete without tasting its delectable/rich cuisine.
 The Italian cuisine is one that we Indians are obsessed with.
-With countless dishes at our disposal, I made sure I had ample space in my tummy to feast on these wide range of mouth watering dishes – the famous pizza Margherita, pasta, risotto, lasagna, ravioli and Iaccoca bread.
+With countless dishes at our disposal, I made sure I had ample space in my tummy to feast on this wide range of mouth-watering dishes – the famous pizza Margherita, pasta, risotto, lasagna, ravioli and Iaccoca bread.
 To end the meal the Italian way, we savoured the famed desserts like Sfogliatelle, tiramisu, the traditional Gelato, pannacotta, Pastiera Napoletana, and the Cornetto.